spham395/08-C-Programming/15_Error_handling/06_strings_and_files.md

 Now feel free to select a new subject area, by following the link below

-<a href="https://github.com/CyberTrainingUSAF/01-Course-Introduction-and-setup/blob/master/README.md" rel="Return to Course Introduction"> Course Outline </a>
+<a href="https://github.com/CyberTrainingUSAF/06-Debugging-Assembly/blob/master/00-Table-of-Contents.md" rel="Go to Debugging & Assembly Subjects"> Go to Debugging & Assembly Subjects </a>